dwojciec/debugging-lab-summit-2019/instructions/jaeger.md

 ####

 By default Istio provides tracing information for each service.
-But you can see that it is information per service but do not have links between all services.
+But you can see that it is information per service but do not have any relation between them.
-The reason is that we need to propagate
+The reason is that we need to aggregate the trace together for the same call.

 #### What are you hidding?